-In this procedure, your surgeon makes a few small incisions in your abdomen and inserts a laparoscope and other surgical instruments though them.
+In this procedure, your surgeon makes a few small incisions in your abdomen and inserts a laparoscope and other surgical instruments through them.
 The camera enables your surgeon to view inside your body during the procedure.

 Using the surgical instruments, the surgeon then detaches the top section of your stomach and seals it shut to create a small pouch.
 The pouch is then attached to the lower part of the small intestine to bypass the larger part of the stomach.